Bayesian Machine Learning meets Formal Methods: An application to spatio-temporal data: Introduction

-We advocate in this paper for the formulation and verification of complex spatio-temporal properties as part of the Bayesian workflow in data analysis.
-We achieve this by leveraging an existing stream of literature in the computer science field of model checking and verification to approximate the posterior predictive probability of satisfaction of these properties, as well as a posterior predictive measure of property reliability or robustness.
-We then introduce the Bayesian predictive probability of satisfaction and posterior predictive robustness as quantities of interest and show how these measures can for comparing a collection of spatio-temporal Bayesian models.
+We achieve this by leveraging an existing stream of literature in the computer science field of SMC and verification to approximate the posterior predictive probability of satisfaction of these properties, as well as a posterior predictive measure of property reliability or robustness.
+We then introduce the Bayesian predictive probability of satisfaction and posterior predictive robustness as quantities of interest and show how these measures can be used for comparing a collection of spatio-temporal Bayesian models.
 This property-related comparison can complement common predictive evaluation measures such as the log predictive density scores.
-In the computation of these methods, we rely on draws from a Bayesian predictive distribution, which are obtained through the Markov chain Monte Carlo (MCMC) algorithms employed for parameter estimation.